-Access to higher education for all people has been my mantra ever since I put myself through college.
-Higher education has been a content specialty of mine since my first full-time job out of college: I was the communications associate for the Minnesota state agency that administers financial aid.
-There I made content for audiences ranging from fifth-graders to legislators, and led the redevelopment of the website (at age 26).
-I was even the secretary of the Minnesota Association of Admissions Counselors of Color—one of my favorite professional service activities ever, even though I was neither an admissions counselor nor a person of color.
+I believe all folks who desire it should have access to affordable higher education.
+I put myself through college, and I sat panicked outside the financial aid office more than once.
+Higher education has been a content specialty of mine since my first full-time job out of college as a communications associate for the Minnesota state agency that administers financial aid.
+There I made content for audiences ranging from fifth-graders to legislators, and led the redevelopment of the agency’s website (at age 26).
+I was even the secretary of the Minnesota Association of Admissions Counselors of Color—one of my favorite professional service activities ever—though I was not an admissions counselor and I am white.

-With that knowledge and experience under my belt, I’ve had the privilege to make content related to and supporting Minnesota colleges for almost twenty years.
+With that knowledge and experience under my belt, I’ve had the privilege to make content related to and supporting Minnesota colleges for more than twenty years.

-Most recently I’ve written the feature package “Study Here, Stay Here,” with interviews from the likes of MnSCU chancellor Steven Rosenstone, and employment statistics from the Minnesota State Demographic Center.
-I’ve also written about “The New Two-Year College” and the idea of “College for Work,” supported by Governor Mark Dayton.
+Other examples: The feature package “Study Here, Stay Here,” with interviews from the likes of MnSCU chancellor Steven Rosenstone, and employment statistics from the Minnesota State Demographic Center; the “The New Two-Year College“; the idea of “College for Work,” supported by Governor Mark Dayton.
 I’ve written too many college prep feature packages to count.
-In addition to my occasional teaching of college-level writing and media courses, my husband is a creative writing professor.

 I’ve also taught several college-level courses, from Rhetorical Analysis to Advanced Fiction Workshop to Intro to Mass Media to English Composition.